-Fifteen nonformal world languages and culture courses will be offered free this semester at the University of Wyoming.
+Seventeen nonformal world language and culture courses will be offered free this semester at the University of Wyoming.

 The World Language and Culture Program (WLCP) is offered to both the UW and Laramie communities.
-Classes in Arabic, Armenian, Bengali, Chinese, Farsi, German, Hebrew, Hindi, Japanese conversation, Korean, Portuguese, Russian, Spanish, Tadjik/Dari and Uzbek will begin Monday, Sept.
-16, and end Friday, Dec.
-6.
+Classes in Arabic, Armenian, Bengali, Chinese, Farsi, French, German, Hebrew, Hindi, Japanese, Korean, Portuguese, Russian, Spanish, Tadjik/Dari, Uzbek and Vietnamese will begin Monday, Feb.
+10, and end Friday, May 8.

 For more information, email WLCP Coordinator Dilnoza Khasilova at firstname.lastname@example.org.

-WLCP is a volunteer program that promotes learning world languages and cultures.
+WLCP is a volunteer program that includes service learning and teaching with respect to world languages and cultures.
 WLCP learners explore basic language and culture in an informal setting.

-The WLCP was developed by Khasilova, a UW doctoral student, in 2013 and supported by UW College of Education faculty member Amy Roberts.
+The WLCP was developed by Khasilova, a UW Ph.D candidate, in 2013 and supported by UW College of Education faculty member Amy Roberts.
 It was launched in 2014 with the help of UW’s international community and graduate students.
-The students received internal grants to purchase curriculum materials; instructional technology; and to organize international students and faculty, visiting scholars and international community members as WLCP service instructors.
+The students received internal grants to purchase curriculum materials and instructional technology, and to organize international students and faculty, visiting scholars and international community members as WLCP service instructors.